andygrundman/tailscale-wakeonlan/README.md

 ## Overview

-This is a Docker container designed to be run on a Linux host located inside your LAN network.
+This is a Docker container designed to be run on an amd64 or arm64 Linux host located inside your LAN network.
 It provides a simple web UI over Tailscale, allowing both local and remote tailnet devices to send wake-on-LAN packets to sleeping devices on your LAN.

 ## Tailscale prep